 It is notable that the FZ300 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 5D Mark II does not provide wifi capability.

 Studio photographers will appreciate that the Canon 5D Mark II (unlike the FZ300) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The FZ300 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the 5D Mark II has been discontinued (but can be found pre-owned on eBay).
+In contrast, the 5D Mark II has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 5D Mark II was succeeded by the Canon 5D Mark III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 5D Mark II Manual (free pdf) or the online Panasonic FZ300 Manual.
+Further information on the features and operation of the 5D Mark II and FZ300 can be found, respectively, in the Canon 5D Mark II Manual (free pdf) or the online Panasonic FZ300 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon 5D Mark II and the Panasonic FZ300?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.